Popular

 The key to getting your resume past the ATS is to include only hard skills on your resume.

 Hard skills (skills that tie directly to core responsibilities) are what applicant tracking systems (ATS) and hiring managers want to see.
 They're quantifiable.
 If you can't quantify it, it's probably a soft skill.
-Soft skills DO NOT belong on your resume.
+Soft skills do not belong on your resume.

 So, when deciding what skills you should include on your resume, ask yourself, "Can I quantify that?"
 If you can, it's a hard skill, and it belongs on your resume.